aiishaan/airbnbExp-clone/README.md

 ## Features
 - Browse experiences by category, location, and date.
-- Detailed experience pages with descriptions, photos, and reviews
+- Detailed experience pages with descriptions, photos, and reviews.
 - Responsive design for optimal viewing on different devices

 ## Requirements